Roshini1505/Waitlist-app/README.md

 This is a full-stack application for a waitlist signup system for a new iPhone product.
 The application includes a frontend built with React and a backend built with Node.js, Express, and MongoDB.

-> **Note:** This project was created as part of a job interview process to demonstrate my skills in full-stack development.

 ## Tech Stack